kedro-org/kedro/docs/source/data/kedro_dataset_factories.md

 The syntax allows you to generalise the configuration and reduce the number of similar catalog entries by matching datasets used in your project's pipelines to dataset factory patterns.

-## Generalise datasets with similar names and types into one dataset factory
+## Generalise datasets with similar names and types

 Consider the following catalog entries:

 ```yaml